-As of August 1, 2018 the BAH rate published by the Department of Defense for students attending Brookdale Community College (assuming full-time status, a full month of class and full 100% eligibility) is $2571.00.
+As of August 1, 2018 the Basic Allowance for Subsistence (BAH) rate published by the Department of Defense for students attending Brookdale Community College (assuming full-time status, a full month of class and full 100% eligibility) is $2571.00.

 Please read this information in its entirety.

 In order to meet the full BAH requirements for Fall 2018/Spring 2019 you must be enrolled in 12 or more credits.
 The minimum credit requirement (at least 51% of full-time) will be 7 credits to receive BAH at the 60% payment rate.
 Please keep in mind, if you choose to enroll in less than 12 credits the VA will calculate your BAH payment based on two variables; 1) the percentage for which you are eligible for the benefit and 2) the percentage of credits you are taking as they compare to the full-time 12 credit rate.
 The credit rate is then rounded to the closest 10% (up or down).
 For example, if you are eligible for 100% of the GI Bill® and choose to take 10 credits, you would be eligible for an 80% payment of BAH each month.